 Traveling can get extremely expensive, especially when you take the whole family.
 Suppose you spend too much on things like airline tickets and family resorts — in that case, you might not have extra money to spend on local activities and experiences.
 If so, that dream vacation can turn into a nightmare really quickly!

-St. Augustine, Florida
+1. St. Augustine, Florida

 Things to Do in St. Augustine

 Kids and adults will love the Fountain of Youth Archaeological Park.
 It’s named after the place where Ponce de León is rumored to have discovered the legendary fountain.
 The park is full of attractions, like a planetarium, an archaeological dig site, and live peacocks.
-You can even drink from the mythical spring of youth itself.
+You can even drink from the mythical spring of youth itself!
 Best of all, admission is less than $20 per person and free for children five and under.

-San Antonio, Texas
+2. San Antonio, Texas

 You can find another affordable vacation spot in the Lone Star State.
 San Antonio’s claim to fame is the site of the most well-known battle of the Texas revolution.
-In 1836, William Travis, James Bowie, Davy Crockett, and a few hundred of their men held off an army of several thousand of General Antonio Lopez de Santa Anna’s men at the Alamo for 13 days before being ultimately overcome.
+In 1836, William Travis, James Bowie, Davy Crockett, and a few hundred of their men held off an army of several thousand of General Antonio Lopez de Santa Anna’s men at the Alamo for 13 days before ultimately being overcome.

 Things to Do in San Antonio

-The San Antonio Riverwalk — a beautiful 15-mile river trail at the heart of the city — has a ton of fun attractions.
-In the part that runs through downtown San Antonio, you can find shops, clubs, restaurants, and several kid-friendly places like Ripley’s, Believe It or Not!
+The San Antonio Riverwalk — a beautiful 15-mile river trail in the heart of the city — has a ton of fun attractions.
+In the part that runs through downtown San Antonio, you can find shops, clubs, restaurants, and several kid-friendly places like Ripley’s Believe It or Not!

 If you’re looking for a rush, you can take your family on a ghost tour.
 Ghost tours in San Antonio can be both thrilling and educational.
 They’ll take your family to several historic sports, like the Menger Hotel or the Spanish Governor’s Palace, which is rumored to have a spiritual presence.